jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 I have already found a dataset of around 7k recipes on kaggle.
 So I am all set for development.

 Now, this application is not meant to be an application for the general public.
 Its meant to be run on my private server in a private network for some limited number of people.
-Hence, I want to keep the deployment and maintainance overhead to a minimum and not manually create a cluster for elastic search.
+Hence, I want to keep the deployment and maintainance overhead to a minimum and not manually do a full fledgfor elastic search.

 I am aiming for a single command deployment.